-Direct access to the administration console is achieved by directly connecting a terminal or a PC equipped with a terminal-emulation program (such as HyperTerminal, ProComm Plus, putty, Tera term) to the Managed Switch console (serial) port.
+Direct access to the administration console is achieved by directly connecting a terminal or a PC equipped with a terminalemulation program (such as HyperTerminal, ProComm Plus, putty, Tera term) to the Managed Switch console (serial) port.
 When using this management method, a straight DB9 RS-232 cable is required to connect the switch to the PC.
-After making this connection, configure the terminal-emulation program to use the following parameters:
+After making this connection, configure the terminal-emulation program to use the following parameters: The default parameters are:

-The default parameters are:
+ne default parameters are: